 - Non-governmental organizations (NGO)

 Internship opportunities.
 Two sets of practicums are built into the program, during the your first summer and second year.
-Organizations DePaul works with include Refugee One, Heartland Alliance, UNHCR and more.
+Organizations DePaul works with include Refugee One, Heartland Alliance, the American Red Cross and more.

 First program of its kind.
 The MS in Refugee and Forced Migration Studies is the first graduate program of its kind in the U.S.